heissenberg303/terraform-aws-ec2/README.md

 ### Objectives
 - Provision infrastructure to automate deploy webserver using Terraform.
-- Configure security and network.
+- Configure security, network, and load balancer.
+- Use Ansible to change configure firewall of the webservers.

 ### Recall